 Church leaders may have also had theological reasons for choosing the date of Dec.
 25th.
 The Christian historian Sextus Julius Africanus had identified the 25th as Christ's nativity more than a hundred years earlier.
 Chronographers reckoned that the world was created on the spring equinox and four days later, on March 25th, light was created.
 Since the existence of Jesus signaled a beginning of a new era, or new creation, the Biblical chronographers assumed Jesus' conception would have also fallen on March 25th placing his birth in December, nine months later.

-To learn more about Christmas and Christmas traditions, check out the links on the next page.
+To learn more about Christmas and Christmas traditions, check out the links below.

 - Barbaro, Michael and Stuart Elliott.
 "Stealthily, Stores Start Christmas in October."
 The New York Times.
 October 9, 2007.http://www.nytimes.com/2007/10/09/business/09holiday.html?n=Top/Reference/Times%20Topics/Subjects/C/Christmas

 - "Birthday of Jesus."
 Snopes.
 July 30, 2007 http://www.snopes.com/holidays/christmas/jesus.asp

 - Burnstein, Andrew.
 "How Christmas Became Merry."
 The New York Times.
 December 25, 2005. http://www.nytimes.com/2005/12/25/opinion/nyregionopinions/25LIburstein.html?_r=1&oref=slogin

 - "Christmas tree."
 Encyclopaedia Britannica. http://search.eb.com/eb/article-9082436

 - Davis, Matthew.
 "Lines Drawn in Battle over Christmas."
 BBC News.
 December 10, 2005. http://news.bbc.co.uk/2/hi/americas/4512156.stm